Wine Cellar Cooling Unit and Wine Refrigerator Reviews

 Through-the-wall Wine Cellar Cooling Units

-The limited cooling capacity of this kind of self-contained cooling system means that it is best for small cellars.
+First of all, the limited cooling capacity of this kind of self-contained cooling system means that it is best for small cellars.
 It’s mounted through the wall, connecting with the outside of the building or with another well- ventilated space beneath the house.
 The cooling unit can interfere with the placement of wine racking unless you give some careful thought to its positioning.
 They can be installed by the home handyman.

 Ducted Wine Cellar Cooling Systems

-A ducted cooling system could be used in a larger cellar.
+In addition, a ducted cooling system could be used in a larger cellar.
 The installation offers more flexibility, because the unit containing the evaporator, fan and condenser can be situated either inside or outside the cellar.
 Ducts handle the movement of fresh air and exhaust air.

-Split System Wine Cellar Cooling
+Split System Wine Cellar Coolers

 When reading wine cellar cooling unit reviews, pay attention to the following: